Click here for 2018 Heartbreak Double Results.

-Until March 25: $120.
-March 26-April 29: $135.
-LATE ENTRY: April 30-May 18: $150.
-Beginning May 7th we’re unable to accept payment online; but until midnight Thursday before the event, you may make an online reservation using the Register Now link and pay $150 at the door in Palmdale.
+Until January 31: $120.
+February 1-May 5: $135.
+LATE ENTRY: May 6-May 17: $160.
+Beginning May 12th we’re unable to accept payment online; but until midnight Thursday before the event, you may make an online reservation using the Register Now link and pay $160 at the door in Palmdale.
 Please read our registration and cancellation policies.
 Entry includes post-ride dinner at the 5th Avenue Bistro in the Holiday Inn Palmdale.
 Soft drinks are included.
 The restaurant closes at 10pm though; but may stay open until 10:30pm.
 If you finish past 10:30pm we can’t guarantee dinner.

 ** If you’re planning to ride this event and know you can bring along someone to help out, you may email us in advance of signing up and we’ll give you a coupon code to use during registration for an instant 20% off.
 By helping at the event, the volunteer you bring earns an entry to a future single day event for only $25.
 If the volunteer is a non-rider then YOU can have the entry.
 So you get two nice deals: An instant discount for promising to bring a volunteer, and a $25 entry fee for your next event.

-Registration for the 2018 event will open in December.
+Registration for the 2019 event will open in January.
 Click the Register Now button to register online and pay by credit card (processing fees apply).
 Please read our new cancellation policy before registering.
 To pay by check, download and mail in this form.
-Your mail-in form and check must be received no later than May 6th.
+Your mail-in form and check must be received no later than May 5th.
 Click here to see the Registered Rider List.